snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/frontend-quickstart.md

 The execution logic was implemented within the `onSubmit` handler in Step 4 and refined in Step 5.
 Key actions include:

-1. Using `useOnlySwapsClient` to get the client instance.
+1. Using `useONLYSwapsClient` to get the client instance.
 2. Validating input using `zodResolver(SwapFormSchema)`.
 3. Converting UI amounts (`number`) to `bigint` using `rusdFromNumber`.
 4. Resolving `srcTokenAddress` and `destTokenAddress` from `chainConfigs`.
-5. Calling `onlyswaps.swap()` with the validated request object.
+5. Calling `ONLYSwaps.swap()` with the validated request object.
 The SDK handles the necessary ERC20 approval.

 ## Step 7: Tracking Status